basegiojunior/rn-offline-first/README.md

 # rn-offline-first

-Application developed using React Native in order to test the library `react-native-offline`
+Application developed using React Native in order to test the library `react-native-offline` (tested on Android only)

 ### Instructions